DylanMeeus/springboot_jwt_blog/_posts/2016-07-21-creating-your-first-symfony-app-and-adding-authentication.markdown

 ```

 Here, we mapped this controller to the `register` route.
-The `registerAction` processes the User registration form and persist to database, if the form has not been submitted yet, it renders the the form created from `Symfony` FormBuilder.
+The `registerAction` processes the user registration form and persists to database, if the form has not been submitted yet, it renders the the form created from `Symfony` FormBuilder.
 Next, let's create the FormBuilder.

 ### Creating User Type